-Data collected by Flurry in May 2011 revealed that games and social networking apps, led by Facebook, continued to be the most popular app categories among users, as indicated in Table 5 (Appendix).
+Data collected by Flurry in May 2011 revealed that games and social networking apps, led by Facebook, continued to be the most popular app categories among users.
 Flurry also discovered that users not only accessed game and social networking apps more frequently but also for longer periods of time per session.
-That many users were accessing Facebook in order to play games available on that platform points to the overwhelming dominance of this category of smartphone apps (Newark-French, 2011).
+That many users were accessing Facebook in order to play games available on that platform points to the overwhelming dominance of this category of smartphone apps37.